 What was a pawnbroker payment holiday?

-In addition to not having to make repayments, the following will have happened during the payment holiday:
+The following will have happened during the payment holiday:

 - interest would have still been charged and you may have agreed to make small token payments